tac550/ToneWriter/README.md

 ### Linux

 Export a runnable JAR and make sure the Built-in Tones and licenses folders are present in the same directory.
-Remember that Linux support is experimental at the moment; contributions greatly appreciated.
+Linux support is experimental at the moment; contributions greatly appreciated.